Characteristics of childlike faith

 Moses did not stop approaching Pharaoh no matter how often he was rejected.
 Do not stop chasing your dreams no matter how many times you fail, no matter the struggle!!
 Just try, try and try again.
 It is time to reach deep inside for that childlike faith.
 It is time to win again!
 Be relentless!

 Let’s do this together, write down some challenges that have stood or are standing in your way.
 I want you to do this prophetically, tear that list once you have written it.
 That’s what the Lord will do to your adversaries in this year.
 They will not stand.
 You will be victorious.
 In fact, you are victorious.

-Father, we thank you for being relentless, for never giving up on each one of us.
+Father, we thank you for being relentless and never giving up on each of us.
 We thank you for your relentless love.
 May your grace continue to shepherd us, just as you are the good shepherd.
 We adore you.
-In this coming year, I will pursue my dreams like never before, I will not give up, for I know you are with me and you will always be.
+In this coming year, I will pursue my dreams like never before, and I will not give up, for I know you are with me and will always be.
 Thank you for that knowledge and victory.
 In Jesus’ name.

 The opposite of childlike faith is often referred to as “worldly” or “adult faith.”
 This type of faith is characterized by doubt, cynicism, and a lack of trust in God.
 In contrast to childlike faith, which is characterized by trust, innocence, and humility.